How the Uniting NSW.ACT Board governs.

 The purpose of the Finance, Investment and Capital Committee is to assist the Board with its oversight and monitoring responsibilities in relation to strategy, governance and risk in: financial performance; real property and capital works; material and significant investments (including information technology, service acquisitions, joint ventures etc); and financial investments and liquidity issues.

 This Committee has 4 Board members and 1 external member.
-Meetings are attended by the Executive Director, Director of Finance and Strategy, Director of Property and Housing, and other senior executives and managers by invitation.
+Meetings are attended by the Executive Director, Director of Finance and Strategy, Director of Property and Housing, and other senior executives by invitation.

 Care and Safety Committee